 Ease of Use

-This stretchy nursing cover is easy to use whether you’re using it for breastfeeding in public, or you’re trying to put it on a shopping cart to protect your baby from germs.
+This stretchy nursing cover is easy to use whether you’re using it for breastfeeding in public or you’re trying to put it on a shopping cart to protect your baby from germs.

-Plus, it’s best to hand wash this item when it gets dirty, which isn’t the best for busy moms who would rather toss it in the washing machine.
+Milk Snob recommends the cover be hand-washed, which isn’t the best for busy moms who would rather toss it in the washing machine.

 What Makes The Milk Snob Better Than Covered Goods?